jkkummerfeld/irc-disentanglement/data/README.md

 - A message can be linked to multiple messages both before it and after it.
 Each link is given separately.
 - There are no links where both values are less than 1000.
 In other words, the annotations specify what each message is a response to, starting from message 1,000.

+This folder also contains text files with lists of the data files, used by the first version of our system.

 # Training Set